 I’ve built my blog, using the WordPress app on my iPad.
 I’m not very computer savvy at all, and rarely use one; very impressed with WordPress: their web/blog themes and support.

 Arranging and setting up my content for my blog, has been a hugely enjoyable experience.
 I’ve learnt about: widgets (sounds like insects!) image files, responsive themes, how to make a picture gallery and so on..Also how to put in links; which I use frequently – it makes for easier navigation around my posts and pages.

-A keyboard (logitech brand) is always attached to my iPad.
-Not only is it great for extended periods of writing on a screen, but also prevents the iPad keyboard, popping up, when I’m work in the dashboard of my blog and arrange my art onto the “Pages” app.
+A keyboard is always attached to my iPad.
+Not only is it great for extended periods of writing on a screen, but also prevents the iPad keyboard, popping up, when I’m working in the dashboard of my blog, and arrange my art onto the “Pages” app.
 I use this app a lot; more information in “About Some Art apps, Other apps and My Books”.

 My iPad, among other things is: an art studio, gallery, art journal, notebook, sketchbook and a portal to a vast web galaxy.
 It reminds me of the Tardis in Dr.Who.
-Recently, I sat looking at my iPad art on the walls of the local cafe and then at my little mini iPad on the cafe table; and marvelled, how such a large body of work, came from this small device.
-I now have an iPad air 2; lovely, but still think the mini is very good.
+Recently, I sat looking at my iPad art on the walls of the local cafe, and then at my little mini iPad (an iPad Pro 10.5” now – 2018) on the cafe table; and marvelled, how such a large body of work, came from this small device.
 There is a photo of some of my artwork on the cafe walls near the top of this page.

 My Art on Practical Things